Fix: ‘A JNI Error Has Occurred’ in Minecraft

 Editing the path variable

-6. Once the problematic environment variable has been deleted, reboot your PC, then start Minecraft again and see if the “A JNI error has occurred, please check your installation and try again” issue is now fixed.
+6. After removing the problematic environment variable, restart your computer.
+Once your system reboots, launch Minecraft and check if the “A JNI error has occurred, please check your installation and try again” issue has been resolved.

 ABOUT THE AUTHOR